hocus-dev/hocus/README.md

 ### Requirements

-- x86_64 Linux
+- x86_64 Linux, preferably with at least the 5.10 kernel
 - KVM support on the host
+- `target_core_user` and `tcm_loop` kernel modules(available in most distributions with the exception to WSL)
-- Git and Git LFS
+- Git
 - Docker, Docker Compose, and Buildx

 That's it!
 Hocus is fully containerized and won't install anything directly on your host system.
 The following script will check if your system meets the requirements, prompt you to install any missing dependencies, and set up Hocus with `docker-compose`.